slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage makes a man more than himself; for he is then himself plus his valor."
 -- William R. Alger*

-> *"Tell a man that he is brave, and you help him become so."
--- Thomas Carlyle*

-> *"Courage is doing what you are afraid to do.
-There can be no courage unless you are scared."
--- Eddie Rickenbacker*

-> *"The scars you acquire by exercising courage will never make you feel inferior."
--- Giovanni Battista Cima*

-> *"Keep your fears to yourself but share your courage with others."
--- Robert Louis Stevenson*

 > *"Knowledge without courage is sterile."
 -- Baltasar Gracián*

 > *"Courage is grace under pressure."
 -- Ernest Hemingway*

 > *"Courage is the complement of fear.
 A man who is fearless cannot be courageous.
-(He is also a fool.)
+(He is also a fool.)"
 -- Robert A. Heinlein*

+### How to increase courage?

+> *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
+-- Lao Tzu*

+> *"Fear is a reaction.
+Courage is a decision."
+-- Wiston Churchill*

+> *"Courage is doing what you are afraid to do.
+There can be no courage unless you are scared."
+-- Eddie Rickenbacker*

+> *"Courage ought to be guided by skill, and skill armed by courage."
+-- Sir P. Sidney*

+> *"A man of courage is also full of faith."
+-- Cicero*

+> *"Tell a man that he is brave, and you help him become so."
+-- Thomas Carlyle*

 ---
-## On failure, mistakes and regrets
+## On failure, mistakes and scars

 > *"Experience is merely the name men gave to their mistakes."
 -- Oscar Wilde*

-Fail fast and bounce back quickly: sometimes you win, sometimes you learn.
+Sometimes you win, sometimes you learn.
+Fail fast and bounce back quickly.

 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
 Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
 When you don’t know something you will pay for it - that’s the stupidity tax.

 > *"Good judgment comes from experience.
 Experience comes from bad judgment."
 -- Jim Horning*

+> *"The greatest mistake you can make in life is to continually be afraid you will make one."
+-- Elbert Hubbard*

 > *"We’re even wrong about which mistakes we’re making."
 -- Carl Winfeld*

 > *"If something fails where you thought it would fail, that is not a failure." (...)
 "When crisis and disaster strike, don’t waste them.
-No problems, no progress." (...)
+No problems, no progress."
-"To make mistakes is human.
-To own your mistakes is divine.
-Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
-If you mess up, fess up.
-It’s astounding how powerful this ownership is."
 -- Kevin Kelly*

-> *"The greatest mistake you can make in life is to continually be afraid you will make one."
--- Elbert Hubbard*

-> *"Failure is the condiment that gives success its flavor."
--- Truman Capote*

-> *"Prove all things; hold fast that which is good."
--- 1 Thessalonians 5:21*

 > *"Calling it an experiment gives you permission to fail."
 -- A.J.
 Jacobs*

 > *"It’s not the load that breaks you down, it’s the way you carry it."
 -- Lou Holtz*

-> *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
-We have no scar to show for happiness.
-We learn so little from peace."
--- Chuck Palahniuk*

 > *"There is no failure, only feedback." (...)
 "Most of our suffering comes from avoidance."